Basic Insights

 Moral Agency

-An intellectual endowment given to human beings upon which all ethical and goodly behavior is based
+An intellectual endowment given to human beings upon which all ethical and goodly behavior is based.
+It is the foundation for reverence and respect towards life, liberty, body, and property (D&C 101:78)

 Mortal Laws & Customs